elis-wind/Udacity/Data-Scientist/03.Dog-project/README.md

     - Our third model uses Transfer Learning as well, but with bottleneck features of the **Inception** model; it results in 77.75% accuracy.

+For more detailed results see this [Medium](https://medium.com/@nbobkova174/dog-classification-with-cnns-and-transfer-learning-6a45fa7024fd) blogpost.

 ## Libraries used

 ```